- Tattoos on fingers and hands can cost anywhere from $50 to $150, on average, depending on how many lines and details are added. (Source)

-Generally, tattoos that are done in studios come with warranties and refunds, plus more flexibility on how much the pain of getting one would be for you.
-But if your heart desires to have it at any cost, then go for it!
-Just make sure that you research where they get their materials for tattoos or what kind of ink they use.
+Generally, tattoos in studios come with warranties and refunds, plus more flexibility on how much the pain of getting one would be for you.
+But if your heart desires to have it at any cost, go for it!
+Make sure you research where they get their materials for tattoos or what kind of ink they use.

 5. If you are getting a cover-up or not

-A cover-up will take more time than just having an original tattoo design done, which is why it will also cost more.
+A cover-up will take more time than just having an original tattoo design done, so it will also cost more.
 This is because the old tattoo has to be erased, and then the new one has to be designed and put on top of it- making it a more complex process.

 6. If it’s your first time getting a tattoo or not

 The price for tattoos can also vary if you are a beginner or an experienced tattoo enthusiast.
-Generally, people who have their first tattoos done in studios will have to fork out more cash than those who already have experience with tattoos and know where to get them at cheaper rates.
+Generally, people who have their first tattoos done in studios will have to fork out more cash than those with experience with tattoos and know where to get them at cheaper rates.

 However, there are some exceptions to this rule!
-If you go to a good studio with professional artists, they might give you a discount since they want you as a returning customer or a beginner who is willing to be trained by them.
+If you go to a sound studio with professional artists, they might give you a discount since they want you as a returning customer or a beginner willing to be trained by them.

 7. The type of ink used

-Another thing, it doesn’t matter if the color of the ink is lighter than your skin color, but it’s more of how vivid they can make it that counts.
+Another thing is that it doesn’t matter if the ink color is lighter than your skin color; it’s more of how vivid they can make it that counts.
 The more vivid the color, the better and more expensive it will be to get your finger tattoo done.

 8. Tattoo aftercare products

-Remember that if you don’t want to spend on tattoo aftercare products, you can always use any good quality lotion or cream that has those ingredients in it.
+Remember that if you don’t want to spend on tattoo aftercare products, you can always use any good quality lotion or cream with those ingredients.

-So, if you’re looking to get a tattoo and want to know the approximate cost for one, it depends on the factors that have been mentioned above.
+So, if you’re looking to get a tattoo and want to know the approximate cost for one, it depends on the factors mentioned above.
 Generally speaking, tattoos will range from $50-$150 depending on the artwork’s size, design, and intricacy.

 Hi, my name’s David.
 I started this pricing blog as a side project to help people figure out the best prices on common services.
 Whether you’re trying to figure out how much it costs to get scanning done at Staples or the expense to bleach short hair, more than likely I’ve blogged about it.
 Shoot me an email if you have any questions: email@example.com.